One piece of gear that’s revolutionized navigation in the backcountry is the smartphone.

-Your smartphone can easily double as an excellent wilderness GPS device.
-It’s constantly acquiring satellite signals even when cell range is miles away.
+Your smartphone easily doubles as an excellent wilderness GPS device.
+It’s constantly acquiring satellite signals even when cell tower is miles away.
 With the right app, you can use this feature to your advantage by turning your phone into an affordable and reliable navigation tool.
+We don’t condone going into the wilderness without paper maps because things happen to your phone (we’ve had our visit the bottom of an alpine lake, smashed by taking a tumble on granite rocks, or just die from getting too cold).

 Do I Really Need A GPS Device?